abasith99/2022_IBM_Code_Challenge_TravelMate/README.md

 ## The Problem

 We all have experienced situations like where could we reach by this time while travelling.
-So that we can plan accordingly like cancel future tickets,  change schedule etc.
+So that we can plan accordingly like cancel future tickets,  change schedule etc. Most of the ticket booking applications doesn’t include live tracking, time prediction and other facilities.
+Hence, there are hardships to locate the live status of a booked entity (Bus, Train, Flight).

 ## How can we solve this?